ianpowell2017/ianpowell2017.github.io/_posts/2021-11-10-work-items-branching-stratedgy.md

 ![Git flow work flow](/assets/img/feature-branching-strategy.svg)

-In various companie I have worked, I have implemented this and subsequently integrated it into deployment pipelines.
+In various companies I have worked, I have implemented this and subsequently integrated it into deployment pipelines.
 This requires branch names to be formatted in the following way

 - **feature/{user story number}-title-of-the-user-story**
 - **task/{task number}-title-of-the-task**